Kezzryn/Advent-of-Code/Synacor Challenge/README.md

     cursor = DoInstruction(cursor, param); // error handle this, 'cause I bet it blows up one day.
 }
 ```
 I love that comment.
-It never did blow up because over the next day, I refactored the entire param array idea out, never to return.
+It never did blow up because over the next day, I refactored the entire parameter array idea out, never to return.

 In `DoCommands()` I built a massive `switch` statement to handle the op-code processing.
 I filled each code with placeholder statements and the description of the appropriate op-codes from the architecture document.